Skip to content

 How much NAS storage do I need?

-Plain-English sizing math for a home NAS — the double-what-you-think rule, RAID overhead reality, drive size sweet spot in 2026, and why "I'll add a drive later" depends on the platform.
+Plain-English sizing math for a home NAS — the double-what-you-think rule, RAID overhead reality, the 2026 drive size sweet spot, and adding a drive later.

 Read explainer